Generalized Lexicographic Products and the Index Coding Capacity: Main Result

-The lexicographic product $G_1 \lexprod G_2$ can be thought of as replacing each vertex $i \in V(G_1)$ with a copy of $G_2$.
-Therefore, the edges among the vertices of each copy of $G_2$ remain the same as in $G_2$ and there exists a directed edge from every vertex in copy $i$ of $G_2$ to every vertex in copy $j$ of $G_2$ iff $(i,j) \in E(G_1)$ (see Fig.~\ref{fig:lexprod} for an example).
+In other words, vertex $i \in V(G_0)$ is replaced by a copy of $G_i$ and every vertex in the copy of $G_k$ is connected to every vertex in the copy of $G_l$ according to $E(G_0)$; see Fig.~\ref{fig:general-lexprod} for an illustration.